 - 2 springs of green onion, finely sliced

 While the onions are cooking, mix the sauce ingredients: coconut aminos, cooking wine, Chinese five-spices, monk fruit sweetener.
-You will add the water to this mix before adding to the pan.
+You will add the water to this mix before adding it to the pan.

 When the onions are caramelized, take them out in a bowl, and add a little more avocado oil to the pan and add the smashed garlic cloves.
 Infuse the oil with garlic for a couple of minutes.
 Take the garlic out, chop it finely and add it to the onions bowl and start cooking the pork belly slices, in batches.
 Increase heat to medium.
-When a batch is nicely browned, take out in the onions bowl and add the next.
+When a batch is nicely browned, take it out in the onions bowl and add the next.
 Do this until you are finished with the pork belly.
 The pork belly will release a lot of fat, and I removed (with a spoon) most of it (I left enough to cover the pan and coat all the ingredients).
 Add everything from the bowl back to the pan, mix well and add the sauce you prepared previously, and the water.
 Bring to a boil, turn heat to low and cover.
 Simmer for about 30-40 minutes, or until the sauce has reduced and thickened.

 When the pork belly is almost ready, add some avocado oil to a different large pan, add the cauliflower or vegetable rice, sautee for few minutes, add a drizzle of coconut aminos and a drizzle of cooking wine, salt if necessary.
 I like my rice to be crunchy, so I only give it few minutes.
-Taste, adjust and cook to you liking, but mushy is not nice.
+Taste, adjust and cook to your liking, but mushy is not nice.

 Place the vegetable rice, pork belly and broccoli sprouts in a serving bowl and garnish with sliced green onion.